 I need more practice in sharpening this art, but overall it’s a really fun experience to be able to create prose this way.
 When I get tired of writing, I practice several scripts inside my head so that I may not forget anything important.

-Only original content is copyrighted ©; content that is created by using Creative Commons has a relevant CC license; and material that contain thoughts or too many links isn’t copyrighted at all.
+Only original content is copyrighted ©; content that is created by using Creative Commons has a relevant CC license; and, material that contain mostly list of links isn’t copyrighted at all.